Ezinne Kalu

-Ezinne Kalu (born 26 June 1992) is a Nigerian-American basketball player for Landerneau Bretagne Basket and the Nigerian national team.
+Ezinne Kalu O.O.N. (born 26 June 1992) is a professional basketball player for the Zhejiang Golden Bulls of the Women's Chinese Basketball Association (WCBA).
+Born in the United States, she represents Nigeria at international level.
 In the 2017, 2019 and 2021 Afrobasket events, she represented D'Tigress, Africa's highest-ranked side and won three straight championship for them.
 She was named 2019 Women's Afrobasket Most Valuable Player (MVP).

 Early life

 She was born in Newark, New Jersey to Gwendolyn Covington and Joseph Kalu.
 Her mother was born and raised in Greenville, SC.
 Her father is Nigerian.

 Kalu attended Science Park High School in Newark, New Jersey.
 She was the first woman in the school's history to score over 2,000 points.
 Her jersey was retired in December 2017.
 After graduating in 2010, Kalu received a full scholarship to HBCU Savannah State University in Savannah, GA.
 Her team won their first MEAC Championship in 2015.
 She was also the first to score over 2,000 career points in the school.
 She graduated in May 2015 with a bachelor's degree in African Studies.